0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 ??? note "Using non-standard host port"

     In this guide we have assumed that you use the standard port 443 as host port for https traffic.
 The commands for the firewall and the `docker-compose.yml` reflect this.
-    If you use a non-standard port for https (8443) the endpoint you register with the [ZK Node Registry contract](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65) should also point to 8443, e.g. zk.pbcnode.com:8443, and you must adjust the firewall settings and the `docker-compose.yml` template to fit your choice.
+    If you use a non-standard port for https (8443), then the endpoint you register with the [ZK Node Registry contract](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65) should also point to 8443, e.g. zk.pbcnode.com:8443, and you must adjust the firewall settings and the `docker-compose.yml` template to fit your choice.

 We allow https traffic through the firewall on port 443: